 App memory limits for Windows Phone 8

-Windows Phone 8 was designed to enable a developer to reach the broadest market possible.
-Because of this, there are no features that are disabled for lower-memory devices.
-Instead, each Windows Phone 8 app has a default cap on the amount of memory it can use, to ensure a good user experience for all tasks running on the phone.
-There are also options for requesting a higher memory cap or opting out of lower-memory devices completely.
-In this topic, you will learn about the memory limits for Windows Phone 8 apps, how to request a higher memory limit, and how to opt out of lower-memory phones.
+We designed Windows Phone 8 to help you distribute your app to the broadest market possible.
+To help you accomplish this, when you design an app for lower-memory devices, which typically means phones with no more than 512 MB of memory, you can use any Windows Phone 8 feature you might use on higher-memory phones.
+However, every Windows Phone 8 app has a default cap on the amount of memory it can use, to ensure a good user experience for all tasks running on the phone.
+To maintain a quality app experience on all phones, you can request a higher memory cap for your app, or you can opt out of having your app available to install on a lower-memory device.
+Here, you can learn about memory limits for Windows Phone 8 apps, how to request a higher memory limit for your app, and how you can opt out of making your app available to install on lower-memory devices.

 This topic contains the following sections.

-There are different default caps depending on the device type and the type of app and a different higher cap depending on the device type.
-Typically a phone with greater than 1 GB of memory is considered a higher-memory device, but this can vary depending on the device.
+The size of the default memory cap imposed on an app is determined by the type of the app as well as by the memory size of the device.
+The size of the higher memory cap that can be requested is determined solely by the memory size of the device.
+Typically, a phone with 512 MB of memory is considered a lower-memory device, but this can vary depending on the device.
 For example, if a phone has a high-resolution camera, for app purposes it may be considered a lower-memory device.
 The following table lists the default and higher memory caps in these categories.

 You can check the memory limit available to your app by checking the ApplicationWorkingSetLimit value using the DeviceExtendedProperties.GetValue(String) method.
-For an example of how to do this, see How to disable features in apps for lower-memory phones.
+For an example of how to do this, see How to disable features in apps for lower-memory phones for Windows Phone 8.

 Although for optimal market reach you should design your app to run using the default memory cap for lower-memory phones, you can request more memory or you can opt out of lower-memory phones completely.
 If you want your app to be available to all phones, but with the possibility of impacting other phone tasks by utilizing more memory, you must add a FunctionalCapability entry to the app manifest file.
 To opt out of lower-memory devices, you must add a Requirements entry to the manifest.